gurmehak-tuli/Documentation-COMM2216/docs/render.md

 ## Rendering Your Project in DaVinci Resolve

+#### Overview

+Rendering is the final step where DaVinci Resolve processes your edited timeline into a finished video file.
+This converts all your edits, effects, and transitions into a single playable video that you can share or upload.

 #### Navigate to the Deliver Page
 1. Switch to the **Deliver** page using the bottom navigation panel